-The most common structural insulated panel or SIP panel, Sandwich Panel SIPs, consist of a foam core insulation material, commonly polystyrene, sandwiched between two sheets of OSB and adhered with a glue.
+The most common structural insulated panel or SIP panel, Sandwich Panel SIPs, consist of a foam core insulation material, commonly polystyrene, sandwiched between two sheets of OSB and adhered with an adhesive or glue.
 The strength of the SIPs come from the combination of these materials.
 These sandwich panels are joined one to another with a spline and attached at the floor with a dimensional lumber bottom plate and supported at the top with top plates as in conventional framing.

-History of RAY-CORE SIPs ™
+History of RAY-CORE SIPs ®

 A general contractor for over 50 years, Harry Raymond believed that the construction industry needed better ways to build more energy efficient, reducing a homeowner's heating and cooling costs for the lifetime of a home.
 Having worked with Sandwich Panel SIPs, he liked the benefits of solid foam insulation and the air-tightness the panels provided, but he was also very familiar with the numerous problems associated with Sandwich Panel SIPs.
 Harry knew that there was a way to produce a more structurally reliable structural insulated panel.
 RAY-CORE's patented SIPs were the answer, manufacturing since 1987.

-RAY-CORE SIPs ™
+RAY-CORE SIPs ®

-RAY-CORE SIPs ™ Panel Features
+RAY-CORE SIPs ® Panel Features

-- High Density Closed Cell Polyurethane Foam
+- High Density Closed Cell Polyurethane Foam Insulation (I)

-- Foil Radiant Vapor Barrier
+- Foil Radiant Barrier

 - Easy To Use Dimensions